dagerikhl/typescript-thursday/README.md

 The workshop is split into exercises.
 Each exercise is split into a `*.problem.ts` and a `*.solution.ts`.

 All the exercises are nested under sections.
-These sections refer to the sections in the [TypeScript Tutorial](https://www.typescripttutorial.net/)
+These sections refer to the sections in the [TypeScript Tutorial](https://www.typescripttutorial.net/), and each exercise correspons to a sub-section in that section.
+These are both reflected in the file and folder names.

 ### Workshop workflow